SvarDOS origins (history from the point of view of its creator)

 and that it cannot include some software because of licensing issues, so in

-was also a Svarog86 project that I had created a couple months earlier,
+parallel to the Svarog86 project that I had created a couple months earlier,

-dedicated to 8086 machines).
+dedicated to 8086 machines.
 Svarog386 naturally relied on the FreeDOS kernel

 and used the FDNPKG package manager.

-Then, in 2021, I found it increasingly annoying to look after two separate
+By 2021 I found it increasingly annoying to look after two separate

 distributions.
 Over time, FDNPKG also became a huge piece of protected mode

-code, and although it was magnificent code, I was no longer happy with it: too
+code.
+I was no longer happy with it: too many features, too much processing,

-word: too much fluff.
-I longed for something simpler, that would do perhaps
+too much memory required...
+In a word: too much fluff.
+I longed for something

-less, but with more transparency towards the user - and something that would
+simpler, that would do perhaps less, but with more transparency towards the

-work in real mode with not much RAM, so it could run even on ancient 8086
+user - and something that would work in real mode with not much RAM, so it

 The result of these thoughts was SvarDOS: a distribution that replaced both